The Bell Curve Theory of Life

 Realism or Cynicism?

-You might be thinking my bell curve theory of performance is a rather pessimistic view.
-I am reminded of the George Bernard Shaw quote “The power of accurate observation is commonly called cynicism by those who have not got it.”
+You might be thinking my bell curve theory of life is a rather pessimistic view.
+I am reminded of the George Bernard Shaw quote, “The power of accurate observation is commonly called cynicism by those who have not got it.”
 In fact, this theory is realistic rather than pessimistic.
-Once I realized the majority of individuals were not motivated to be excellent, I stopped getting so frustrated when I had mediocre (or worse) experiences with individuals or organizations.
-I now accept the fact that it will take me longer than others to find the physician, dentist, mechanic, consultant or friend I want to associate with.
+Once I realized the majority of individuals were not motivated to be excellent, I stopped getting so frustrated when I had mediocre, or worse, experiences with individuals or organizations.
+I now accept the fact that it will take more time to find the physician, dentist, mechanic, consultant, or friend I want to associate with.
 However, when I do find them I value the relationships much more because I appreciate that they want to do things the right way.
-Of course, we all fall short at times.
-As the adage says “excellence is achievable perfection is not.”
+Of course, we all fall short at times, evidenced by the adage that excellence is achievable but perfection is not.
+However, the pursuit of sustainable excellence in our lives is a joyful and rewarding journey.
 In the words of Vince Lombardi, “the quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”